 Founded by Sir Time Berners-Lee and Sir Nigel Shadbolt, the ODI is an innovative consultancy that puts forward open data and all of its potentials.
 Training is one of their core activities, and the team considers it a priority to ensure that skilful and experimented open data enthusiasts will also be able to coherently transmit their knowledge to others.

 The train-the-trainers session I (as RS Strategy’s CEO) was invited to participate, is the first of its kind for the ODI.
 We thus pride ourselves not only for being amongst the inaugural fellows, but also to have provided feedback and insights on how to improve the training in the future.

-Our inaugural class (see the image above) is composed by:
+Our inaugural class (see the image above) counts:

 - Chloé Bonnet, co-founder at Five by Five and ODI Paris node;

 - Ibrahim el-Badawi, co-founder at Exantium and ODI Dubai node;